 This exists when an ocean container is shipped by vessel from one country to another and is then carried across a total body of land, a country, or an entire continent.
 Container shipments might start on a ship in China, unload in the Los Angeles area, travel by train from LA to a port in New York/New Jersey or Jacksonville, and get loaded on a ship bound for Hamburg, Germany, or some other European port.

-- An intermodal container that ships from one country to another and then travels by rail over a large portion of land in either or both countries is typically called a mini landbridge.
+An intermodal container is one that ships from one country to another and then travels by rail over a large portion of land in either or both countries is typically called a mini landbridge.
 In this situation, you might have a container loaded on a ship in China sent to Los Angeles for its final destination in Florida.

-- Since the Los Angeles/Long Beach port is the busiest in the United States, most US landbridges begin there.
+Since the Los Angeles/Long Beach port is the busiest in the United States, most US landbridges begin there.
 When the opposite is true, and an ocean shipment comes from overseas to an east coast port and travels west, it is a reverse landbridge.